Dynamic scaling near the Kasteleyn transition in spin ice: critical relaxation of monopoles and strings following a field quench: Conclusions and Outlook

 Using the dependence of the scaling forms, \refeq{eq:ScalingForms2}, on \(u=\theta t^{1/2}\) we infer \(\nu \mathfrak{z} = 2\), where \(\nu=\frac{1}{2}\) is the correlation-length exponent \cite{Powell2013} and \(\mathfrak{z}\) the dynamic critical exponent \cite{Hohenberg1977}, and hence \(\mathfrak{z} = 4\).
 This value is implied by the scaling forms in the single-string limit, \refeq{eq:ScalingForms1}, and so does not rely on the mean-field treatment used for generalized scaling.

 Our quantitative results for the distribution of string lengths also provide a clear understanding of the breakdown of the scaling picture at \(T\) further from \(T\sub{K}\), particularly on the high-temperature side.
 This is most clearly evident in \reffig{Fig:stDistTgtTK128000}(e), where a decrease in the population of short strings beyond \(t \sim 10^2\) indicates the merger of strings into larger clusters of flipped spins.
+The dynamic scaling forms that we have proposed here are governed by the Kasteleyn critical point at \(z = 0\) and \(\theta = 0\), and so require that \(z\) and \(\theta\) are sufficiently small that one is within its scaling regime.
+They therefore cannot apply when the system is dominated by large clusters, in which case the late-time behavior is instead similar to a quench to zero field \cite{Pal2024}.

-In experiment, the clearest signatures of our predictions for dynamic scaling are likely to be in the relaxation of the magnetization, which is directed measurable in experiment \cite{Paulsen2014}.
+In experiment, the clearest signatures of our predictions for dynamic scaling are likely to be in the relaxation of the magnetization, which is directly measurable in experiment \cite{Paulsen2014}.
 Neutron scattering experiments have shown evidence for string excitations in spin ice \cite{Morris2009} and could in principle give access to the string-length distributions, though the required time resolution may be challenging.
 Further work is needed to assess potential signatures for local probes such as muon spin relaxation \cite{Lago2007,Kirschner2018}.
 Quantitative comparison with experiment is also likely to require treatment of magnetothermal heating and resulting magnetization avalanches \cite{Jackson2014}, which we have not attempted to include here.

-Our analysis can potentially also be applied to quenches in artificial spin ice \cite{Libal2020}, and the same physics may be accessible with analogue simulators \cite{Cuarda2025,Shah2025,Surace2020}.
+A similar analysis could be applied to spin ice with the field along other directions \cite{Potts2022}, including to the (two-dimensional) Kasteleyn transition with the field at a small angle to the [111] direction \cite{Moessner2003}.
+It can potentially also be extended to quenches in artificial spin ice \cite{Libal2020}, and the same physics may be accessible with analogue simulators \cite{Cuarda2025,Shah2025,Surace2020}.

+An additional consideration for comparison with experiments on classical spin ice materials would be the effect of dipolar interactions between spins.
+As noted in \refsec{Sec:Hamiltonian}, these lead to magnetic Coulomb interactions between monopoles \cite{Castelnovo2008}, which would modify the effective rates for string growth and shrinkage for short strings \cite{Pal2024}.
+Since the scaling behavior is dominated by long strings and low monopole density, we do not expect it to be qualitatively changed by these effects.

 On the theoretical side, our results should be compared with those of \refcite{Oakes2016}, which showed that dynamics of classical dimers on a square lattice could also be understood in terms of strings.
 In contrast to the situation here, the dynamics of dimers was treated as driven by plaquette flips, which correspond to ring exchange in spin ice \cite{Castelnovo2012}.
 Relaxation is then governed by the movement of a fixed density of strings that span the system, rather than by their formation and growth.